JasonJiaxiangLi/JasonJiaxiangLi.github.io/_pages/talks-services.md

 ## Paper Reviewer
   + Journal: INFORMS Journal on Computing, Information and Inference: A Journal of the IMA, JMLR, Computational Optimization and Applications, Journal of Scientific Computing, Journal of Global Optimization, Journal of Optimization Theory and Applications
   + Conferences: AISTATS (2021, 2022, 2023), ICML (2022, 2024), NeurIPS (2023, 2024), ICLR (2023, 2024), AAAI (2024)
-  + Top review for NeurIPS 2024
+  + Top reviewer for NeurIPS 2024

 ## Awards
   + INFORMS Computing Society Prize, 2024